Saint Peter's-By-The-Sea Episcopal Church (Cape May Point, New Jersey)

 Saint Peter's-By-The-Sea Episcopal Church, known locally as The Gingerbread Church, is a historic church located at the junction of Ocean Avenue and Lake Drive in Cape May Point, Cape May County, New Jersey, United States.
 It was documented by the Historic American Buildings Survey in 1992.
 It was later added to the National Register of Historic Places on August 3, 1995 for its significance in Stick/Eastlake architecture and also community planning and development.

+Plate and pledge income reported for the congregation in 2024 was $31,571, up from $10,253 in 2020.
+Average Sunday attendance (ASA) in 2023 was 47 persons, down from a reported 74 in 2019.

 History

 The church is a one-story frame building with a high central clerestory and features Stick/Eastlake architecture with the stick components painted white in contrast to the siding in blue.
 Originally built for Philadelphia's 1876 Centennial Exhibition, the church was moved to Cape May Point in 1879.
 It has been moved four times since, first to get a cooler location closer to the shore, then, as the shoreline retreated, to safer locations away from the shore.
 It is now near the original site, and much closer to the shore.